babel-blade/babel-blade/packages/babel-plugin-blade/README.md

 ## The problem

-This is a plugin for solving the "double declaration problem" in GraphQL queries.
+This is a plugin for solving the [double declaration problem](https://babel-blade.netlify.com/docs/declarationdeclaration.html) in GraphQL queries.

-> **What is the "double declaration problem"?** Simply it is the bad developer experience of having to declare what you want to query in the GraphQL template string, and then again when you are using the data in your application.
+> **What is the "double declaration problem"?** Simply it is the bad developer experience of first having to declare what you want to query in the GraphQL template string, and then *again* when you are using the data in your application.
 Ommissions are confusing to debug and overfetching due to stale queries is also a problem.

 ## This solution